How to Concatenate Date/Day, Month, and Year in Excel

 concatenate date and time by adding them

-• Then select the concatenated values and apply the desired formatting from Home >> Format >> Format Cells.
+• Select the concatenated values and enter the desired formatting from Home >> Format >> Format Cells.

 format cells to change datevalue to date

-• Finally, the result will look as follows.
+• The result will look as follows.

 concatenate date and time